John Coker (cleric)

 John Coker (d.
-1631/35) was an English Anglican cleric and the reputed author of A Survey of Dorsetshire, a county history published in 1732.
+1631/35) was an English Anglican cleric and the once-reputed author of A Survey of Dorsetshire, a county history published in 1732.

 Life and career

 Coker was the third son of Robert Coker of Mappowder, Dorset (d.
 1571/2) and his wife, Elizabeth, the daughter and heir of Henry Beaumont of Giddesham.
 He served as rector of Tincleton from 1576 to 1579 or 1582, as a new rector's name was only recorded on the second date.
 After this office, Coker probably retired to Mappowder.
-The parish burial register records the burial of two John Cokers, in 1631 and 1635, uncertain as to which is the clergyman.
+The parish burial register records the burial of two John Cokers, in 1631 and 1635.
+It is not certain which is the clergyman.

 A Survey of Dorsetshire

 Coker was long believed to be the author of A Survey of Dorsetshire … to which is Prefix'd a Map of the County (1732), a systematic description of the history, topography, and genealogy of the county, published sometime after the author's death.
 This was revealed to be a misattribution by county historian Rodney Legg, in an afterword to the 1980 facsimile edition of the work.
-The survey was, in fact, composed by Thomas Gerard (1592–1634) in the 1620s and passed onto the Coker family upon his death.
-Nearly a century later a London bookseller, John Wilcox, proceeded to publish it under John Coker's name.
+The survey was, in fact, composed by Thomas Gerard (1592–1634) in the 1620s and passed on to the Coker family upon his death.
+Nearly a century later a London bookseller, John Wilcox, published it under John Coker's name.